Tsunyidiscus

-Tsunyidiscus is a trilobite belonging to the Suborder Eodiscina.
+Tsunyidiscus is a trilobite belonging to the suborder Eodiscina.
 Tsunyidiscus appeared near the end of the Lower Cambrian, during the late Atdabanian stage of geologic time and some collections suggest it may have survived into the Botomian.
 The genus is very small (up to 7mm), oculate and isopypous with a narrow dome-shaped glabella and a narrow bullet-shaped pygidial axis.
 Thorax consists of three segments.
 Tsunyidiscus is the only genus currently attributed to the family Tsunyidiscidae.

 Description

-Like other Agnostida the exoskeleton of Tsunyidiscus is diminutive and isopygous with 3 fulcrate thoracic segments.
-The cephalon has a strongly parabolic outline and maximum width (tr.) usually anterior to the genal angles.
-Glabella extremely narrow, lateral glabellar furrows usually obscure, with a rounded and expanded frontal glabellar lobe.
-The occipital ring (LO) is at least as long as L1, usually expanded laterally, and may bear a sharp posteriorly directed spine.
-Long, curved posterior fixigenal spines may be present.
-The occipital furrow is transverse and uninterrupted.
-Facial sutures proparian.
-Librigenae are 0.5% as long as the cephalon.
-The pygidium has a narrow multi=segmented axis (with five, six or more segments).
-The thoracic and pygidial axial segments may carry nodes.
+Like other Agnostida the body of Tsunyidiscus is diminutive, the headshield (or cephalon) and end-section (pygidium) are of approximately same size (isopygous), with 3 thoracic segments in-between, each consisting of a horizontal inner portion that abruptly passes into an inclined outer portion (fulcrate).
+The cephalon has a deeply parabolic outline and maximum width (tr.) usually anterior to (to the front of) genal angle.
+Glabella extremely narrow, lateral glabellar furrows usually obscure, with rounded and expanded frontal glabellar lobe.
+The most backward lobe of the glabella (called occipital ring or LO) at least as long as the lobe in front of it (L1), and is usually expanded laterally, may bear sharp, posteriorly directed spine.
+Long, curved posterior fixigenal spine may be present.
+The furrow between those two lobes (SO) is transverse and uninterrupted.
+The facial sutures are proparian.
+The free cheeks or (librigena) are ½× as long as the cephalon.
+The pygidium has a narrow, multisegmented axis (with five, six or more segments).
+The thorax and pygidial axis segments may carry nodes.